facebookarchive/Facebook-For-OpenCart/FAQ.md

 3. I am getting "Invalid file type" error when I am installing the plugin zip file to OpenCart.
     - You need to ensure that the plugin file ends with the extension ".ocmod.zip".
 Files which do not end with this extension will result in OpenCart showing "Invalid file type" when you install the plugin throught the installer.
 [Screenshot](https://drive.google.com/open?id=1NH0yR9X6C49M_CMGtuh2qvNoX_iMuIp-)

-4. I do not see the menu for Facebook Ads Extension after installing the plugin.
+4. I do not see the menu for Facebook Business Extension after installing the plugin.
     - You will need to perform a refresh for the modifications after the plugin installation.
 Go to the admin panel of OpenCart and click on Menu -> Extensions -> Modifications and click on the Refresh button.
 You may need to refresh your webpage after doing this.
 [Screenshot](https://drive.google.com/open?id=1qy-ipwK1HCk8oSnUmGuy6MCJxQdUyGfw)

-# Accessing the Facebook Ads Extension module
+# Accessing the Facebook Business Extension module
-1. I am getting "Page not found" error when accessing the Facebook Ads Extension.
+1. I am getting "Page not found" error when accessing the Facebook Business Extension.
 [Screenshot](https://drive.google.com/open?id=1R2t3gS4smJgmYTtLeTerJ-8yTUOr_wLD)
-    - To access the Facebook Ads Extension, go to the admin panel of OpenCart and click on Menu -> Facebook Ads Extension -> Facebook Ads Extension.
+    - To access the Facebook Business Extension, go to the admin panel of OpenCart and click on Menu -> Facebook Business Extension -> Facebook Business Extension.
 [Screenshot](https://drive.google.com/open?id=1xC5hQLqn-6AR7mxPME3y-safDTY-LFya)
-    - Do NOT access the Facebook Ads Extension through Menu -> Extensions -> Extensions and clicking on the Edit button.
+    - Do NOT access the Facebook Business Extension through Menu -> Extensions -> Extensions and clicking on the Edit button.
 [Screenshot](https://drive.google.com/open?id=1xC5hQLqn-6AR7mxPME3y-safDTY-LFya)
     - Check that the file admin/controller/extension/facebookadsextension.php exists on your webserver.
 If this file is not available, you need to give read+write+execute permissions to the admin, catalog and system folders and their child folders.
 After that, you need to remove the plugin and reinstall the plugin.
 [Screenshot](https://drive.google.com/open?id=1M9hh6ZkR6y-gCl8LEFsuY4wJ3EDpI6rM)

-2. I am getting "We have detected missing files for Facebook Ads Extension." error at the Facebook Ads Extension module.
+2. I am getting "We have detected missing files for Facebook Business Extension." error at the Facebook Business Extension module.
 [Screenshot](https://drive.google.com/open?id=1nQ_C51kqngNRZc0y9FREPgGsnOgCaHo3)
     - We need to copy some new files to your webserver, and there are some files which may not have been copied over correctly.
 Check that you have given read+write+execute permissions to the admin, catalog and system folders and their child folders.
 After that, you need to remove the plugin and reinstall the plugin.
 [Screenshot](https://drive.google.com/open?id=1M9hh6ZkR6y-gCl8LEFsuY4wJ3EDpI6rM)

 3. I am getting "We are unable to locate the admin/controller/extension/facebookadsextension.php file on your webserver." error.
 [Screenshot](https://drive.google.com/open?id=1kOpwredZx505yTPSlMntgskqZfhJuFKv)
     - We need to copy some new files to your webserver, and we are unable to locate the file admin/controller/extension/facebookadsextension.php which may not have been copied over correctly.
 Check that you have given read+write+execute permissions to the admin, catalog and system folders and their child folders.
 After that, you need to remove the plugin and reinstall the plugin.
 [Screenshot](https://drive.google.com/open?id=1M9hh6ZkR6y-gCl8LEFsuY4wJ3EDpI6rM)

-4. I am getting "Permission Denied" error at the Facebook Ads Extension module.
+4. I am getting "Permission Denied" error at the Facebook Business Extension module.
 [Screenshot](https://drive.google.com/open?id=1wgBr11M5ikAVNXtxYw0bkYMsksTGW2ri)
     - If you are on OpenCart 3.x, ensure that you have performed the additional installation step.
 [Video guide](https://drive.google.com/open?id=1-ljN_pNcyZBbN2LoXtxwaJEy0dfnxAum)
     - By default, the plugin will automatically enable the Access and Modify permission for the default OpenCart Adminstrator user group.
 Please give the required permissions if you are using a different user group.
 [Video guide](https://drive.google.com/open?id=1JUwZPlUNIhFO7I8U0slbJSQNjyu4al_J)

-5. I have installed the OpenCart plugin but I am unable to see the Facebook Ads Extension module from the menu bar.
+5. I have installed the OpenCart plugin but I am unable to see the Facebook Business Extension module from the menu bar.
 [Screenshot](https://drive.google.com/open?id=1YUDir2bkB5dWPyNi-xpd7APZsKnrbj0M)
     - Check that you have refreshed the plugin modifications.
 Click on Refresh button to refresh the existing plugins on your OpenCart server.
 [Screenshot](https://drive.google.com/open?id=1Mfr49CzavKogSrOvZurJIvadfCwtR_6p)

 # Setup for Facebook pixel, catalog and page shop